What Is Gross Income?

 Furthermore, lenders use this measure as guidelines when making loans.
 This is significant when applying for a home loan, or other sizable life events that require loans.

-Certain interest, such as interest from municipal bonds, is not included.
-Also, certain inheritances, life insurance payouts, and even donations made in specific IRA accounts do not qualify.
+Certain interest payments – such as distributions from municipal bonds – are not factored into gross income.
+Certain inheritances, life insurance payouts, tax-deductible donations, and IRA contributions also don’t count.
 This is significant as informed persons utilize these non-items in reducing their tax bill as much as possible.